Byron De La Beckwith

 Byron De La Beckwith Jr. (November 9, 1920 – January 21, 2001) was an American white supremacist and member of the Ku Klux Klan who murdered civil rights leader Medgar Evers on June 12, 1963, in Jackson, Mississippi.

 In 1964, he was tried twice on a murder charge in Mississippi.
 The all-white male juries each ended in hung juries, and De La Beckwith went free.
 In 1994, based on new evidence, he was tried again.
 He was convicted of murder and sentenced to life in prison, where he died in 2001 at the age of 80.

 Early life and career

-De La Beckwith was born in Sacramento, California, the only child of Byron De La Beckwith Sr., a postmaster for the town of Colusa, and Susan Southworth Yerger.
-His father died of pneumonia when he was 5 years old.
+De La Beckwith was born in Colusa, California, the only child of Byron De La Beckwith Sr., a postmaster for the town of Colusa, and Susan Southworth Yerger.
+His father died of pneumonia when Byron Jr. was only 5 years old.
 One year later, he and his mother settled in Greenwood, Mississippi, to be near her family.
 His mother died of lung cancer when De La Beckwith was 12 years old, leaving him orphaned.
 He was raised by his maternal uncle William Greene Yerger and his wife.
 They supported De La Beckwith in his educational studies, including one year at The Webb School.